TeamLinux01/bin/README/create-ssh-key-for-service.md

   - IdentityFile ~/.ssh/*ssh-private-key*

 Copy the ssh public key to the remote device in `~/.ssh/authorized_keys` on the remote.

-> 🚧 Warning
->
-> I highly recommend setting passphrases for all keys created, in case the keys are stolen.

 ## Backup Files